Vinay1356/NotesApp/README.md

-# firebase_connections_database based application : QuikPlan
+# firebase_connections_database based application : QuikToDo

 A new Flutter project.